Happy 85th birthday, Nancy Drew!

 Petrichor: the smell in the air before or as rain falls on hot, dry, stony ground (petra = stone; ichor = divine fluid.
 As defined by one of my favorite authors, Robert Macfarlane on his Twitter account.
 Word of the Day March 18, 2017 by Robert Macfarlane

 I love this word and I love the smell.
 My first memory of recognition of this smell was when I was driving one of the dusty, scoria roads near the Logging Camp Ranch in Slope County, North Dakota, with my maternal grandparents, in their blue Ford Galaxy, on a hot August day more than fifty years ago.
 Although she did not use this word, my Grandma Lily explained to me what I was smelling.
 I would have been about seven years old.
-To this day when I drive over the bridge at Deep Creek in that very spot, I have this intense memory.
+To this day when I drive over the bridge at Sand Creek in that very spot, I have this intense memory.

 My family went on these rambles on summer Sundays, ranging as far as we could manage, taking a picnic lunch.
 We went to the top of Bullion Butte.
 We went to Camp Crook, SD.
 We went to the Powder River country in southeastern Montana.
 We went to the top of Pretty Butte.
 We went exploring the western North Dakota lands where my maternal great-aunts had all homesteaded decades before, mostly just grassy 1/4 sections with scant evidence of their long-ago lives.